 - Be prepared for emergencies.
 Although you will be in the safe hands of a tour guide, there will still be occasions when you are separate from the group.
 So, make sure you carry maps, emergency phone numbers, taxi numbers and the contact details of the guide.
 Make sure your mobile phone is fully charged every day, even if you are not using it on a regular basis.
 Do some research on the area you are visiting so that you can make the most of your free time.

 - Don’t forget that you are in a foreign country.
 This may sound obvious, but travelling with a group of people you haven’t met before may distract you from your surroundings and may make you less eager to venture out and explore your destination.
 Strive to achieve a good balance between experiencing the country and enjoying conversations with new friends.

-Top tips for travelling with friends
+Top tips for group travel with friends

 - Draw up an itinerary before you travel.
 You should gather together lists of must-sees from each member of your group and try to incorporate them all into an itinerary.
 If most people want to see one attraction, make this a group activity.
 If other sights are less popular, schedule a couple of these at one time so that the group can split up.

 - Incorporate free time that allows the group to make last-minute decisions on what they would like to do.
 On arrival at your destination, you may discover something you were unaware of before travelling, or you might like to revisit an attraction you saw earlier in your visit.